-This may sound harsh at first, but people want to claim that excessive videogame playing is an “addiction” but that is not true if you begin with the Word of God.
-The Bible says it’s a sin.
-Specifically, it’s idolatry, or a false god that they are completely devoted to more than anything or anyone else.
+This may sound harsh at first, but people want to claim that excessive video game playing is an “addiction” but that is not true if you begin with the Word of God.

+It’s not a sin to play a video game; however, it is a sin to play for an extended period of time when the person is neglecting to fulfill his/her God-given responsibilities.
+This is a sin of omission.
 The real problem is what the sinner is FAILING to do while playing the games, or watching TV, or surfing the internet.
-It’s a sin of omission.

 When we call sin “sin” and not an “addiction,” we find the forgiveness of Christ.
 Correct terminology is vital to biblical counseling and salvation!